Professor Duncan Sheehan

 - Location: 2.38 Liberty Building

 I joined the Law School in January 2016 after 14 years at the University of East Anglia, where I was, successively, lecturer and senior lecturer in law and finally Professor of Commercial Law, and where I was for three years deputy Head of School.
 I joined UEA from doing my doctorate on payments by mistake of law at the University of Oxford under the supervision of the late Professor Peter Birks after completing both my undergraduate degree and the BCL there.
-I am currently REF UoA Lead for the Law School, having previously acted as the Director of Postgraduate Research Studies for the Law School in which role I was a member of the School Management Team.
+I have held two major leadership roles within the School, most recently as REF 2021 Unit of Assessment Lead, and previously as the Director of Postgraduate Research Studies in which role I was a member of the School Management Team.
+I am currently Vice-President of the Society of Legal Scholars and will be President of the Society in the academic year 2024-2025, taking up office on 1 October 2024.
+The Society is one of the largest learned societies in the UK with about 3000 members and puts on an annual conference held in September of each year at the home institution of the President.
+I have previously been the Honorary Membership Secretary of the Society, a member of its Research Committee, subject section convenor for restitution and while at UEA I acted as council representative for 10 years from 2006.